NikodemGapski/Security-pack/README.md

 # Security-pack

-Security-pack is an encrypted messenger communicator working on the local machine.
+Security-pack is an encrypted messaging communicator working on the local machine.
 It features mainly:

 - creating new accounts with RSA keys,
 - a login system (only the hashes of passwords are stored),